Self Rescue Seminar

 This series of seminars will help prepare you to handle such emergencies.
 It is taught from a climber’s perspective – offering practical solutions to real situations, involving the kind of gear you probably already carry.
 While we hope that you will never have to use these skills, we are certain that the knowledge gained will make you a safer climber (and better climbing partner).
 Happily, many of these skills are transferable to aid climbing and mountaineering.

-Session 4 - Leader Rescue
+Session 5 - Add-on Multi-pitch Leader Rescue - Optional

 Participants should have the following equipment: